devpro/servicenow-dotnet-client/docs/getting-started.md

 dotnet tool install --global dotnet-format
 ```

-## Create a REST API in a few steps
+## Create a REST API entirely from the command line

 * From a new folder (ideally a new git repository)